Phoenix Wright: Ace Attorney Trilogy

 Phoenix Wright: Ace Attorney Trilogy (Note: Known in Japan as Gyakuten Saiban 123: Naruhodō Selection (逆転裁判123 成歩堂セレクション, Gyakuten Saiban Wan Tsū Surī: Naruhodō Serekushon)) is a 2014 video game compilation developed and published by Capcom.
 It consists of the first three installments in the Ace Attorney series of visual novel adventure games: Phoenix Wright: Ace Attorney (2001), Justice for All (2002), and Trials and Tribulations (2004).
-It was first released for the Nintendo 3DS on April 17, 2014, and was later brought to Nintendo Switch, PlayStation 4, Xbox One, and Steam in early 2019; mobile versions were released in June 2022.
+It was first released for the Nintendo 3DS on April 17, 2014, and was later brought to Nintendo Switch, PlayStation 4, Xbox One, and Windows in early 2019; mobile versions were released in June 2022.
 The 3DS version uses high-definition graphics borrowed from an earlier mobile compilation, Phoenix Wright: Ace Attorney Trilogy HD (2012), (Note: Known in Japan as Gyakuten Saiban 123 HD (逆転裁判123 HD)) whereas the 2019 multi-platform versions feature original upgraded assets remade by hand, in addition to various quality-of-life changes.

 The compilation received generally positive reviews from game critics, who appreciated how it brought the Ace Attorney trilogy to new platforms but thought it was missing features such as a text log.
 Reviewers were divided on the upgraded graphics of both the 3DS and multi-platform versions; some enjoyed the change, while others thought it lacked the spirit of the original games.
-As of April 2025, the compilation has sold four million copies and is amongst Capcom's best-selling titles.
+As of June 2026, the compilation has sold five million copies and is amongst Capcom's best-selling titles.
 Several other compilations have followed, including Apollo Justice: Ace Attorney Trilogy (2024) with the series' next three mainline installments.